IIhesiaba-1/Python-Based_Automated_Process_for_Missing_Data_in_Weather_Stations/README.md

 Setup:
 	Before running the script, make sure to download the following files from https://www.ncei.noaa.gov/pub/data/ghcn/daily/:
-***ghcnd-stations.txt ----->
+"ghcnd-stations.txt"
-This file contains metadata for all global GHCN-Daily stations.
+	- This file contains metadata for all global GHCN-Daily stations.
-**ghcnd-inventory.txt ----->
+"ghcnd-inventory.txt"
-This file lists which variables (e.g. TMAX, PRCP) are available at each station and for what years.
+	- This file lists which variables (e.g. TMAX, PRCP) are available at each station and for what years.

 Save both files in the same directory as the Python script.